 The Math/Stat Readiness Exam: this exam is for students who do not expect to place out of first-semester calculus.
 This test is closed book and untimed, but you should do it in one sitting.
 The Readiness Exam is required for all students who do not take our Calculus Placement Exam (or do not have placement by an AP or IB score) and who think they may take some math or stat at any time in their Swarthmore careers.
 The Readiness Exam is also required for all students who take the Calculus Placement Exam but do not place out of at least one semester of calculus.
 We recommend you take the Readiness Exam as soon as possible to give you and us early warning if it looks like first-semester calculus at Swarthmore will be hard for you.
 The Readiness Exam is online and requires you to log in to Moodle.
 See the Math Placement section of the new student forms page for details on how to do that.

 A Guide to Who Should Take Which Test

 The purpose of making you take a test is to help us make a recommendation to you for the Swarthmore mathematics or statistics course that is most consistent with your mathematical preparation.
 If you have received credit by way of an AP or Higher Level IB exam, you do not need to take either of our tests.
-However, if you are concerned that this automatic placement is incorrect, we urge you to take our Calculus Placement Exam.
+However, if you are concerned that this automatic placement is incorrect, or if you are interested in our first-year honors courses, we urge you to take one or more sections of our Calculus Placement Exam.
 Our test is not assigned a letter grade, and it will never become part of your record in any math courses that you take.